 The event categories that provide the most valuable information vary from one installation to another.
 The YouTrack support team provides the categories that are most appropriate for your installation in response to a specific support request.

-Enter a line-separated list event categories.
+Enter a line-separated list of event categories.

 This link opens a page that lets you add the YouTrack App to a workspace in Slack.
 For more information, see Slack Integration.